gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 - Any synonym of that word or phrase from the material’s thesaurus with a verity level _of at least 1_
 - Any associated antecedent of a pronoun, but not any other pronoun
-- Any word that is a conjugation, alternate tense, or alternate singular versus plural word of an otherwise acceptable word
+- Any word that, of an otherwise acceptable word, is a:
+    - Conjugation
+    - Alternate tense
+    - Alternate case or declension
+    - Alternate grammatical case forms of a pronoun
+    - Alternate singular versus plural word

 The QM ignores articles and prepositions.